WingsLikeEagles/K8s_Portainer/README.md

 # K8s_Portainer
 Installing Kubernetes and using Portainer to interact.

+Hardware requirements:
+BLUF: 16 GB RAM and 8 cores
+This is designed to be run on a single computer or laptop.
+In order for this to work with several nodes the computer needs to have better than average resources.
+Keep in mind, using VM's you only want to utilize about half of the system resources to leave resources for the host OS and hyervisor to work smoothly.
+I recommend the following:
+- RAM
+  - In this design each node will consume 2 GB.
+If you have a Master, and 2 worker nodes that is 6 GB.
+  - 2 GB will be needed for the Portainer and local registry.
+  - Total: 16 GB (8 GB for nodes and resources, double this to get host resource requirement of 16 GB)
+- CPU
+  - Not sure here, but I would assume at least one (1) core for each node and one (1) for Portainer and registry containers.
+  - Total: 8 cores (4 cores for the nodes and containers, doubled for matching host resources)

 ## Install Docker, local Registry, and Portainer-CE
 - Install Docker
   -  For Windows be sure to install the Linux subsystem (WSL)